 4.8 EMERGENCY CLOSINGS

-When the Main Library or a branch is closed due to an emergency (snowstorm for example), employees will be paid for the hours they were regularly scheduled to work during the time the facility was closed.
-When the Library is open but the employee is excused because of weather, the employee may elect to take vacation time, leave without pay, or make-up time within the week scheduled at the discretion of the supervisor.
+In situations when the library is open, but an employee is excused because of weather, the affected employee may elect to take vacation time, leave without pay, or make-up time within the workweek (to be scheduled at the discretion of their supervisor).
+(Approved 10/10/18)

 4.9 JURY DUTY